Integral fractional viscoelastic models in SPH: LAOS simulations versus experimental data: Results

-A quantitative analysis of the results requires the application of a Fourier transform to the stress signal, in order to obtain the generalised storage and loss moduli.
 Following the guidelines outlined in \cite{hyun2011review}, we have chosen to avoid a simple Fast Fourier Transform (FFT) butterfly method, as it may induce shifts in the transformed signal.
 Therefore, we applied a Direct Fourier Transform (DFT) to the stress signal for the experimental data we have available, which is a more robust method for obtaining the Fourier coefficients.
 Nevertheless, the amount of data points we have available for the simulated data is often above the recommended limit of DFT, so -after verifying that the results are compatible between the two methods- we have chosen to apply a pseudo-periodic FFT, where, assuming $f(t_1-t_0)$ is the zero-mean signal between two zeros, we construct a longer signal iteratively as $f(t_{n+1}-t_n)=-f(t_{n}-t_{n-1})$, where $t_n$ is the time of the $n$-th zero.
-The resulting signal is a periodic signal of the chosen lenght, which is then transformed using the FFT method.
+The resulting signal is a periodic signal of the chosen length, which is then transformed using the FFT method.

-Results for SPH simulations of various values of the strain amplitude $\gamma_0$ as a function of $\overline{\omega} = \omega/\omega_1$, with $\omega_1$ the frequency of the first peak, are shown in figure \ref{fig:SPH_fourier_1}, normalised over the value of the first harmonic.
-As expected, peaks at higher (odd) harmonics appear only for large displacements, and their intensity increases with the strain amplitude.
+Results for SPH simulations of various values of the strain amplitude $\gamma_0$ as a function of $\omega/\omega_1$, with $\omega_1$ the frequency of the first peak, are shown in Figure \ref{fig:SPH_fourier_1}, normalised over the value of the first harmonic and obtained also thanks to the software MITLaos from \cite{MITLaos}.
+As expected, peaks at higher (odd) harmonics appear only for large displacements, and their relative intensity increases with the strain amplitude.
+Given the values of the Chebyshev coefficients shown in Figure \ref{fig:chebyshev_coefficients}, we can infer that this material exhibits intra-cycle strain stiffening ($e_3>0$) and the data suggests small shear thinning ($v_3 \lesssim 0$) at large displacements.
+This particular comparison is shown only over simulated data, as the experimental setup does not currently allow for the clean acquisition of data at very high strain amplitudes ($\gamma_0\ge10$).